Afoma/My-Hashnode-Blog-Posts/ckwy4iclc018469s1bs6t019x.md

 However, many articles and reviews have shown the dissatisfaction of people with the user experience of the bird app.
 With many citing the censorship and banning of accounts whose opinions differed from other groups on Twitter.

 With this controversy, I also dream of building a social media smart module on the hyperverse which is very similar to Twitter, and name it Dwitter ( Decentralized Twitter).
 This way any decision that will be taken will have to be a collective decision based on the majority of users.

+### NFT Search Engine Smart Module

+First of all, what drew me into Web3 was Non-Fungible Tokens (NFTs).
+The story of people making money by selling pixelated artworks in the NFT marketplace.
+However, interviewing so many people and reading up different articles widened my horizon of the many possibilities of NFTs apart from the sale of artworks, and with this, I could imagine how applicable it could be to the hyperverse.

+I would love to build an NFT search smart module on the hyperverse.
+With this particular smart module, a search engine is designed solely for the discovery of a particular type of NFT, be it art work NFTs, music NFTs, real estate NFTs, medical NFTs, ticketing NFTs, etc.

+My motivation for desiring to do this is to create a more streamlined experience for users on the NFT marketplace in order to serve a more enjoyable and efficient experience for users in the marketplace.

 ## Conclusion